-TB mortality
+7.2 TB mortality

-TB mortality is disaggregated by age and sex using the age- and sex-specific adjusted (for coverage and ill-defined causes) number of deaths from VR data in countries with high-quality vital registration systems in place (ie, where these data have been used to estimate the TB mortality envelope).[37]
-For other countries, adult mortality is disaggregated by age, sex and HIV-infection status by applying CFRs to disaggregated incidence estimates, distinguishing CFR by anti-TB treatment status and HIV/ART status (see Tables 4 and 5).
-TB mortality in children for these countries is also estimated from TB incidence in children using a case-fatality based approach.[44]
+TB mortality is disaggregated by age and sex using the age- and sex-specific adjusted (for coverage and ill-defined causes) number of deaths from VR data in countries with high-quality vital registration systems in place (ie, where these data have been used to estimate the TB mortality envelope) [37].
+For other countries, adult mortality is disaggregated by age, sex and HIV-infection status by applying CFRs to disaggregated incidence estimates, distinguishing CFR by anti-TB treatment status and HIV/ART status (see Tables 2 and 3).
+TB mortality in children for these countries is also estimated from TB incidence in children using a case-fatality based approach [44].
 This approach distinguishes case fatality in children by age, anti-TB treatment status, and HIV/ART status.
-HIV-positive TB deaths in adults are distributed by age and sex proportional to age- and sex-specific HIV prevalence from UNAIDS estimates in such a way as to maintain the estimated total number of HIV-positive TB deaths.
+TB deaths in adults living with HIV are distributed by age and sex proportional to age- and sex-specific HIV prevalence from UNAIDS estimates in such a way as to maintain the estimated total number of TB deaths amongst people living with HIV.